21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

-It’s the largest city in Finnish Lapland and one of the most iconic winter destinations in all of Finland.
-And let me tell you, while visiting Helsinki in winter is a delight, experiencing Rovaniemi in winter is even more magical!
+It’s the largest city in Finnish Lapland and an iconic winter destination in Finland for a reason!
+And let me tell you, while visiting Helsinki in winter is a delight, experiencing Rovaniemi in winter is even more magical.

 But Rovaniemi is so much more than just the ‘home’ of Santa Claus.
 From chasing the Northern lights to meeting reindeer to dog sledding to Nordic fine dining to snowmobiling through birch forests, Rovaniemi in winter offers something for everyone.